 - Computer engineering solidified its emergence from electrical engineering.
 Computer engineering emerged from electrical engineering during the late 1970s and the 1980s, but it was not until the 1990s that computer chips became basic components of most kinds of electrical devices and many kinds of mechanical devices.
 (For example, modern automobiles contain numerous computers that perform tasks that are transparent to the driver.)
 Computer engineers design and program the chips that permit digital control of many kinds of devices.
 The dramatic expansion in the kinds of devices that rely on chip-based digital logic helped computer engineering solidify its status as a strong field and, during the 1990s, unprecedented numbers of students applied to computer engineering programs.
 Outside of North America, these programs often had titles such as computer systems engineering. - Computer science grew rapidly and became accepted into the family of academic disciplines.
 At most American colleges and universities, computer science first appeared as a discipline in the 1970s.
 Initially, there was considerable controversy about whether computer science was a legitimate academic discipline.
-Proponents asserted that it was a legitimate discipline with its own identity, while critics dismissed it as a vocational specialty for technicians, a research platform for mathematicians or a pseudo-discipline for computer programmers.
+Proponents asserted that it was a legitimate discipline with its own identity, while critics dismissed it as a vocational specialty for technicians, a research platform for mathematicians, or a pseudo-discipline for computer programmers.
 By the 1990s, computer science had developed a considerable body of research, knowledge, and innovation that spanned the range from theory to practice, and the controversy about its legitimacy died.
 Also during the 1990s, computer science graduates exceeded supply by a large factor.
 Enrollments in CS programs grew very dramatically.
-This stressed the ability of CS departments to handle large number of students.
-With increased demands for both teaching and research, the number of CS faculty at many colleges and universities grew significantly. - Software engineering had emerged as an area within computer science.
+While CS had already experienced cycles of increasing and decreasing enrollments throughout its brief history, the enrollment boom of the 90s was of such magnitude that it seriously stressed the ability of CS departments to handle the very large numbers of students.
+With increased demands for both teaching and research, the number of CS faculty at many universities grew significantly. - Software engineering had emerged as an area within computer science.
 As computing is used to attack a wider range of complex problems, creating reliable software becomes more difficult.
 With large, complex programs, no one person can understand the entire program, and various parts of the program can interact in unpredictable ways.
 (For example, fixing a bug in one part of a program can create new bugs elsewhere.)
-Computing is also used in safety-critical tasks, where a single bug can cause injury or death.
+Computing is also used in safety-critical tasks where a single bug can cause injury or death.
 Over time, it became clear that producing good software is very difficult, very expensive, and very necessary.
-This lead to the creation of software engineering, a term which emanated from a NATO sponsored conference held in Garmisch, Germany in 1968.
+This lead to the creation of software engineering, a term that emanated from a NATO sponsored conference held in Garmisch, Germany in 1968.
 While computer science (like other sciences) focuses on creating new knowledge, software engineering (like other engineering disciplines) focuses on rigorous methods for designing and building things that reliably do what they're supposed to do.
-Major conferences on software engineering were held in the 1970s, and during the 1980s some computer science degree programs included software engineering courses.
+Major conferences on software engineering were held in the 1970s and, during the 1980s, some computer science degree programs included software engineering courses.
 However, in the U.S. it was not until the 1990s that one could reasonably expect to find software engineering as a significant component of computer science study at many institutions.